-To load the data of a session in the Inspectors section, select a session from the Live Traffic list.
+To load the data of a session in the Inspectors section, select an HTTP(S), WebSocket or GRPC session from the Live Traffic list.

 To switch the loaded name of the inspector, click the desired inspector name—for example, Image or Raw.

-The Inspectors provide the following types of inspecting tools that enable you to inspect different parts of the requests and responses:
+The HTTP(S) Inspectors provide the following types of inspecting tools that enable you to examine different parts of the requests and responses:

 The Headers inspector allows you to view the HTTP headers of the request and the response.

-Every HTTP request begins with plain text headers that describe what the client requests as a resource or operation.
+Every HTTP(S) request begins with plain text headers that describe what the client requests as a resource or operation.
 The first line of the request (the Request line) contains the following values: